change-metrics/monocle/doc/tutorial/protobuf.md

 - 1. Write protobuf definitions in the `protos/` folder, (and add newly created files to the Makefile `MESSAGES` list)
 - 2. Generate the code by running `make codegen-with-container`
-- 3. Implement the API, e.g. in `monocle/api.py` and open the `web/src/components/WebApi.res` module to use it.
+- 3. Implement the API, e.g. open the `web/src/components/WebApi.res` module to use it.

-> You can check the generated api stub in `monocle/webapi.py`